the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Clean up the Event Website block to make it more intuitive for users.
 [TEC-4352]
 * Tweak - Update the venue website field to type URL.
 [TEC-4349]
 * Tweak - Do not add date-based ordering to queries when using `none` or `rand` order.
 [TEC-4555]
-* Tweak - Reorganize the General and Display settings tab content.
-[TBD]

 = [6.0.3.1] 2022-11-03 =